-If you started a subscription to, or free trial of, DocuSign e-Signature before November 26, 2019, your use of the DocuSign Services is governed by the terms here: https://www.docusign.com/company/legacy-agreements
+If you started a subscription to, or free trial of, the DocuSign Services before December 27, 2022, your use of the DocuSign Services is governed by the terms here: https://www.docusign.com/company/legacy-agreements

-The applicable attachment(s), appendix(ices), and Service Schedule(s) are determined by the DocuSign Service(s) purchased on the Order Form (Service Schedules corresponding to respective DocuSign Services may be found here: https://www.docusign.com/company/terms-and-conditions/reseller-msa-service-schedules.
-In the event of a conflict between any attachment, appendix, Service Schedule or this MSA, the order of precedence is as set out above in descending order of control.
-This offer by DocuSign is expressly conditioned on assent to the terms and conditions of this Agreement, and any different or additional terms or conditions specified by Customer at any time in purchase orders or other documentation are hereby rejected.
+The applicable attachment(s), addenda, appendix(ices), and Service Schedule(s) is determined by the DocuSign Service(s) purchased on the Order Form and/or SOW.
+In the event of a conflict, the order of precedence is as set out above in descending order of control.

 TABLE OF CONTENTS

 Term and Termination

 Governing Law and Venue